 Fuel Economy

-Driving characteristics
+Driving Experience

 Vehicle Control

-Learning curve
+Learning Curve

 Cost

-If your manual gearbox fails, a remanufactured unit typically costs $1,500-$3,000.
+If your manual gearbox fails, a remanufactured unit typically costs between $1,500 and $3,000.

 Manual or Automatic, We Have Them at Clutch

 Whether you prefer the excitement and control of a manual transmission vehicle or the ease of an automatic car, we have them both at Clutch.
-And as Canada's first 100% online car buying experience, you can find the perfect vehicle from your living room, favorite coffee shop, or anywhere else you have internet access.
+And as Canada's first 100% online car buying experience, you can find the perfect vehicle from your living room, favourite coffee shop, or anywhere else you have internet access.

 All our vehicles have also been through a 210-point inspection and reconditioning process to ensure the car is in top shape.
 This thorough process allows us to offer a 90-day or 6,000 km warranty on all vehicles purchased through our online system.